ius-csg/csghomepage/README.md

 This is the web site is for the CSG web page.

+## RubyMine
+1. Install JetBrains toolbox
+2. Install and open RubMine
+3. Get from version control to clone repository

 ## Build instructions
 To build the website into HTML, follow these steps.